zeli8888/BikeShareApp/BackLog/Group2SprintBacklogFeb18-Mar4.md

 - [When the user access the web, the bikes' location should be displayed on the map]
 - [bikes' location should be accurate and up-to-date]
 - [Collects info every 5 mins]
-- [Aim to have several weeks of continuous data]

 **SubTasks:**